-Infectious Disease Detection and Surveillance (USAID IDDS)
+Infectious Disease Detection and Surveillance (IDDS)

-- Support the establishment and functioning of sustainable cross-sectoral coordination working groups on zoonosis and emerging infectious diseases (EIDs); three sub-working groups, namely the One Health Laboratory Network, Integrated Surveillance, and SIZE are currently operating;
+- Supported sustainable cross-sectoral coordination on zoonoses and EIDs through the One Health Laboratory Network, Integrated Surveillance, and SIZE working groups;